 Culture shock is used to describe how you might feel when moving to a new country.
 It applies to people moving abroad for any reason – whether it’s for work, study or retirement.
 Although culture shock can be challenging, there are many ways to mitigate its effects.
 It can help to understand that culture shock is completely normal and that it’s something that every expat goes through to some degree.

 Culture shock is some sort of adjustment you might feel when you are subject to a new way of living and an unfamiliar setting around you.
-Culture shock is feeling uncomfortable in a new place.
+Culture shock is feeling uncomfortable or sometimes even lonely when you are abroad in a new place (for example, during family holidays like Christmas).
 It might take a bit of time to settle (first two weeks are usually the most intense).
-There is not anything in particular that might cause it, but rather a mixture of new habits you come across when you move abroad: unknown greetings (for example, in France the most common greeting among members of the family is the ‘la bise’ (kiss on both cheeks), local customs, accents you are not used to, or unusual food.
+There is not anything, in particular, that might cause it, but rather a mixture of new habits you come across when you move abroad: unknown greetings (for example, in France the most common greeting among members of the family is the ‘la bise’ (kiss on both cheeks), local customs, accents you are not used to, or unusual food.
 The unknown can be overwhelming and might lead to making a cultural faux pas or feeling confused, anxious, lonely or unconfident.
 In essence, it might cause you stress.

 Culture shock varies and every expat experiences it slightly differently.
 However, it is generally thought that there are four main stages: